-To meet the needs of students entering the University with Course Code S on Math Placement Test, or with credit for 050.
-Completion of Math 102 is required for entry into numerous degree granting colleges.
+To meet the needs of students entering the University with Course Code S or R on Math Placement Test, or with credit for 050.
+Completion of Math 075 is required for entry into numerous degree granting colleges; however, credit for 075 will not count toward graduation in any degree granting program.
 It prepares students for Math 105, 116, or 130.
-Students with credit for 104 cannot enroll in 102 for credit.